40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 #### Limitations

 - Azure has certain limitations on outbound connections, [more info](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations)
-- Azure has a limited number of outbound ports it can allocated per public ip.
+- Azure has a limited number of outbound ports it can allocate per public IP.
 More information and optimisations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#preallocatedports)
-- In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).
+- In case of failover the Azure Load Balancer will send existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).

 ### Outbound connections - NAT considerations

 This chapter goes beyond the [default scenario](#outbound-connections) with 1 or multiple public IPs that handle all outbound traffic.
 The Azure Load Balancer has a pool of IPs that can be used.
-In some deployments customers would like to have specific 1-to-1 NAT or NAT behind a separate public IPs for one service, server or user.
-These NAT scenario's are mostly requested for specific ACLs implemented at other side or validation of public IPs in case of sending email, ...
+In some deployments customers would like to have specific 1-to-1 NAT or NAT behind separate public IPs for one service, server or user.
+These NAT scenarios are mostly requested for specific ACLs implemented at the other side or for validation of public IPs in case of sending email, ...

 The Azure Load Balancer is limited in available outbound rules direct traffic as we would like for 1-to-1 NAT or NAT of specific services.
-The outbound rules only applies to the primary IP configuration of a NIC (limitations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations)).
-This prevents us to differentiate the traffic based on different outbound IPs on the FortiGate.
+The outbound rules only apply to the primary IP configuration of a NIC (limitations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations)).
+This prevents us from differentiating the traffic based on different outbound IPs on the FortiGate.

 To achieve this NAT one or more public IPs needs to be attached to the external NIC of the FortiGate.
-In this Active-Passive HA cluster is best to use the SDN connector to failover the public IP from the primary to the secondary in case of failure of the primary fortigate.
+In this Active-Passive HA cluster it is best to use the SDN connector to failover the public IP from the primary to the secondary in case of failure of the primary fortigate.

 #### Outbound NAT flow

-In the diagram the different steps to establish a session are layed out.
+In the diagram the different steps to establish a session are laid out.
 This flow is based on the configuration as deployed in this template.

 ![Outbound flow](images/outbound-121-flow.png)